Mili-NT/biblia/README.md

 # biblia

-biblia is a CLI program written in C for biblial study.
+biblia is a CLI program written in C for biblical study.
 Inspired by and forked from [kjv](https://github.com/layeh/kjv), I wanted to ~~bloat~~ extend the program to include several translations and a few new features.